Corporate Governance

 Control System

-Control System is a minimum standard for all local Sika companies to minimize risks and provide assurance regarding reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.
+Control System is a minimum standard for all local Sika companies to minimize risks and provide assurance about reliability of financial reporting, effectiveness and efficiency of operations, and compliance with applicable laws and regulations.

 Investment Manual

-Investment Manual sets the rules, principles, and practices for investment processes.
+The Investment Manual sets the rules, principles, and practices for investment processes.
 It is a binding reference for all investment issues in the Group.

 Procurement Manual